News, Talk and Sport

 The awards celebrate the exciting and sometimes challenging lives of Small Business Owners.
 Momentum and 3AW reward Small Business success with series of fantastic prizes designed to aid further development and reward your hard work.

-Bob Hart Bob Hart's delicious recipe for vegetables on the barbeque.
+Bob Hart Bob Hart's controversial recipe for the ultimate burger.

-Jim Schembri Jim Schembri reviews The Edge of Seventeen, Passengers, and Assassin's Creed.

 8:30am - 12pm